Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 HTML imports don't currently support `<link>` elements so more commonly we've seen examples of `<style>` used within the Shadow Dom.
 Does this force us to assume other dependencies have already been satisfied?
 With CSS, dependencies have always been somewhat implicit and in the world of components, where we should have true interopability, is this going to highlight an issue we've always sidestepped?

 What are we talking about when we talk about CSS dependencies?
-Essentially anything that you would often rely upon as automatically being present: Resets or normalize, Grid systems, Typographic styles, Utility classes etc.

-Should this be [The End of Global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284)?
-We need a solution on how to compose CSS rules as well as being explicit about dependencies.
+Essentially anything that you would often rely upon as automatically being present: resets or normalize, grid systems, typographic styles, utility classes etc. Should this be [The End of Global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284)?
 This area of CSS development is ripe for investigation and experimentation.

 We can again turn to JS to look for a solution to both fetching and authoring.
 Authoring [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) is becoming much commonplace recently, with some really exciting experiments happening, but is unlikely to become the methodology for the masses.